 In this paper, we propose the use of a nonparametric Bayesian (NPB) model for automatically discovering acoustic units in speech recognition.
 In our formulation of the problem, the number of acoustic units is unknown.
 One brute force approach to this problem is to exhaustively search through a model space consisting of many possible parameterizations.
 However in an NPB model [4][5], the model complexity can be inferred directly from the data.
 Segmenting an utterance into acoustic units can be approached in a manner similar to that used in speaker diarization, where the goal is to segment audio into regions that correspond to a specific speaker.
 Fox et al. [6] used one state per speaker and demonstrated segmentation without knowing the number of speakers a priori.
 We have also previously reported on the use of a similar model for speech segmentation that achieves state of the art results [7].
 This paper is continuation of our previous work and includes the application of two nonparametric hidden Markov models (HMMs) to the problem of acoustic unit discovery.
-These models include a Hierarchical Dirichlet Process HMM (HDPHMM) [6] and a Doubly Hierarchical Dirichlet Process HMM (DHDPHMM) [8].
+These models include a Hierarchical Dirichlet Process HMM (HDPHMM) [6] and a Doubly Hierarchical Dirichlet Process HMM (DHDPHMM) [8][9].

 Spoken term detection by example query (STD-EQ) is a problem that involves searching an audio corpus using a spoken query.
 One simple approach is to convert both the search query and the corpus into text form, often by using a conventional ASR system, and then to perform a text search.
 A slightly more flexible approach is to use a phonetic lattice to represent the search query and the corpus.
 However, converting the corpus and the query to text or to phonetic lattices involves using a state of the art speech recognizer that requires significant resources (e.g. dictionaries and transcribed training data).
-In this paper, we propose a new unsupervised algorithm based on ADUs that can approach state of the art performance for STD-EQ.
+In this paper, we propose a new unsupervised algorithm based on ADUs that can approach state of the art performance amongst unsupervised approaches.

 The rest of the paper is organized as follows: in Section 2, some background material related to nonparametric approaches used in the rest of the paper is introduced.
-In Section 3, the ADU transducer is presented.
-The STD-EQ problem is described in Section 4.
-In Section 5 some experimental results are discussed.
-These results include a comparison of ADU units with phonemes and a comparison of our STD by query algorithm to other unsupervised algorithms for the TIMIT dataset [9].
+In Section 333, the ADU transducer is presented.
+The STD-EQ problem is described in Section 44.
+In Section 55 some experimental results are discussed.
+These results include a comparison of ADU units with phonemes and a comparison of our STD by query algorithm to other unsupervised algorithms for the TIMIT dataset [10].